 The current memory contents and register values are saved to the specified file.
-If a file name is not specified, the default file name db68040.sav (regardless of whether the debugger is started as db68030 or db68040) is used.
+If a file name is not specified, the default file name db68k.sav is used.

 To save the current memory contents and register values in file "session1.sav":